samsquire/gui-thunks/README.md

 # gui-thunks

-how to create GUIs that queue
+how do you create GUIs that queue?

 Upon each click, a type is raised which defines the new state before the computation is finished.
 The type is a happy path of the resulting operation.
+From that operation, we can define what should happen next.

 From this operation, we can interact with a thunk of behaviour which is then queued.

+Here's an example of a mouseover GUI that allows queuing of a complicated pipeline of steps.

 ![expandingmenu](guithunks.png)

+## Embedded GUI Format

+For files that have downloads as part of the queue, there could be an embedded GUI format inside the archive.
+Even for multi gigabyte downloads, this embedded GUI is encountered early in the archive and is used to prepare interfaces for collecting data later in a pipeline.